New Narratives – June 22 & 23

 Join us for engaging presentations exploring traditionally excluded narratives in history and preservation, both on Nantucket and across the country, featuring experts in the fields of architectural, art, and cultural history.

-The conference will kick off on June 22nd with an afternoon of casual welcome events including walking tours, open houses at museums, and an evening reception.
+The conference will kick off on June 22nd with an afternoon of casual welcome events including demonstrations, open houses at museums, and an evening reception.

 On Thursday, June 23rd, attendees will convene at historic Sherburne Hall for a day of presentations and lively conversation.
 This conference, presented in partnership with the Preservation Institute Nantucket, will kick off PIN’s summer semester.

-Donnamarie Barnes, curator/archivist for Sylvester Manor in Shelter Island, NY has spent over thirty years working in the editorial photography field as a Photo Editor for publications such as People Magazine and Essence and as a Photo Librarian and Editor at the Gamma Liaison photo agency.
+Donnamarie Barnes, Director of History & Heritage and curator/archivist at Sylvester Manor in Shelter Island, NY, has spent over thirty years working in the editorial photography field as a Photo Editor for publications such as People Magazine and Essence and as a Photo Librarian and Editor at the Gamma Liaison photo agency.
 She curated a highly acclaimed historic tintype photography exhibition in 2015 at the Eastville Community Historical Society.

 Catherine W. Zipf, Executive Director of the Bristol Historical & Preservation Society in Bristol, RI, studies the underdogs (and the elites when they were underdogs) of American architectural history.
 With an interest in race and gender, Zipf reconstructs lost or overlooked histories, providing a new, often surprising, viewpoint on the traditional narrative.

-We’re pleased to feature a panel of local historians, researchers, and artists who are exploring Nantucket’s history in lively and engaging ways, including Nikoline Bohr, Michelle Elzay, Jascin Finger, Frances Karttunen, Betsy Tyler, and Barbara White.
+We’re pleased to feature a panel of local historians, researchers, and artists who are exploring Nantucket’s history in lively and engaging ways, including Nikoline Bohr, Michelle Elzay, Jascin Leonardo Finger, Frances Karttunen, Desiree Spriggs, Betsy Tyler, and Barbara White.